 - Direct engineering assistance to physically improve networks

-- Helping to build and train on wireless infrastructure to improve both faculty and student access
+- Help to plan and build wireless infrastructure to improve both faculty and student access

-- Providing equipment donations improve core infrastructure and IP services
+- Provide equipment donations to improve core infrastructure and IP services

 Long Term Impacts

-Through hands-on, lab-based curricula and a train-the-trainers approach, NSRC has provided technical skills and knowledge transfer to 55+ thousand network engineers operating thousands of networks in all regions of the world, thereby enhancing the global Internet ecosystem.
+Through hands-on, lab-based curricula and a train-the-trainers approach, NSRC has provided technical skills and knowledge transfer to thousands of network engineers operating thousands of TCP/IP networks in all regions of the world, thereby enhancing the global Internet ecosystem.

 Some alumni of NSRC's training programs are longtime collaborators and Internet pioneers in their countries who have shifted to careers in their national governments, including important roles such as Minister of Science and Technology, Minister of Communications, Minister of Higher Education, Regulator of the national telecommunications agency, and other prominent leadership roles of public service in their countries.
 NSRC maintains good working relationships with many of them for technical and policy discussions, putting special emphasis on support for scientific institutions.